TomasHubelbauer/lyrics/README.md

   - Allows for the text fade without ugly unsupported CSS
   - Allows for an easy way to do a text outline
   - Still suffers from the shadow/opacity ghosting HTML based rendering did
+- Replaced track ID web search lookup with a Spotify AppleScript command
+- Rewrote to use the Spotify API directly instead of via the Heroku app
+- Upgraded to latest Electron and started using ESM and TLA